Way back in history:

 tell me name of the driver?
 Ian

-racer e-mailed to identify this as George
+Snoad, e-mailed to identify this as George

 Ansell.
 I should have recognized

-the number, as George still had 475 in 1964 (see the "More 60's Seniors"
+the number as George still had 475 in 1964 (see the "More 60's Seniors"

 an early shot of Doug Wardropper in approx 1956, at Brafield, with